amoffat/sh/README.md

-sh is a complete subprocess module rewrite that maps your system programs to Python functions dynamically.  sh helps you write shell scripts in Python by giving you the good features of Bash (easy command calling, easy piping) with all the power and flexibility of Python.
+sh (previously (pbs)[http://pypi.python.org/pypi/pbs]) is a full-fledged subprocess interface for Python 2.6 - 3.2
+that allows you to call any program as if it were a function:

 ```python
 from pbs import ifconfig
 print ifconfig("eth0")
 ```

-PBS is not a collection of system commands implemented in Python.
+sh is not a collection of system commands implemented in Python.

-# Getting
+# Installation

-    $> pip install pbs
+    $> pip install sh

 # Complete documentation @ http://amoffat.github.com/sh